pixelnest/pixelnest.github.io/tutorials/2d-game-unity/parallax-scrolling/index.md

   public bool isLinkedToCamera = false;

   /// <summary>
-  /// Background is inifnite
+  /// 1 - Background is infinite
   /// </summary>
   public bool isLooping = false;

+  /// <summary>
+  /// 2 - List of children with a renderer.
+  /// </summary>
   private List<Transform> backgroundPart;

+  // 3 - Get all the children
   void Start()
   {
     // For infinite background only
     if (isLooping)
     {
-      // Get all part of the layer
-      backgroundPart = new List<Transform>();
+      // Get all the children of the layer with a renderer backgroundPart = new List<Transform>();

       for (int i = 0; i < transform.childCount; i++)
       {
         Transform child = transform.GetChild(i);

-        // Only visible children
+        // Add only the visible children
         if (child.renderer != null)
         {
           backgroundPart.Add(child);
         }
       }

-      // Sort by position
+      // Sort by position.
+      // Note: Get the children from left to right.
-      // REM: left from right here, we would need to add few conditions to handle all scrolling directions backgroundPart = backgroundPart.OrderBy(t => t.position.x).ToList();
+      // We would need to add a few conditions to handle
+      // all the possible scrolling directions.
+      backgroundPart = backgroundPart.OrderBy(
+        t => t.position.x
+      ).ToList();
     }
   }